Noblefel/basic-rest-api-kontak/README.md

 (Make sure to run the migrations)

 ### Note!
-Set your request header to <strong>"application/x-www-form-urlencoded"</strong>
+Set the request header to <strong>"application/x-www-form-urlencoded"</strong>